logicalperson0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8 The filr 8-cwd_state wrties out ls -la into the file ls_cwd_content

 9 The file 9-duplicate_last_line writes duplicates the last line of the file iacta

+10 The file 10-no_more_js del all js from dir and subdir